crafkin/simple-tools-for-research/README.md

 - If there is nothing new to pull from the other side, `git ppu` breaks.
 Just run `git pp`.
-- Also defines the aliases: (i) `git st` for `git status`, and (ii) `git ci` for `git commit -am`, which pushes anything that has changed and has already been committed.
+- Also defines the aliases: (i) `git st` for `git status`, and (ii) `git ci` for `git commit -am`, which adds anything that has changed and has already been committed.